salehgovahi/os-project/README.md

-# Project README: Multi-Store Shopping System
+# Multi-thread and multi-process Shopping System

 ## Overview

-The Multi-Store Shopping System is an application designed to manage a shopping experience across multiple stores, providing functionalities for users to browse categories, order products, and finalize purchases.
-The application operates with simultaneous user processes and invocations using threads, enabling a smooth experience in a multi-user environment.
+The Multi-thread and multi-process Shopping Systemis a midterm project designed for the Operating Systems course.
+This application allows users to interact with multiple virtual stores, managing orders and product information in a concurrent environment.
+The project showcases important operating system concepts such as processes, threads, shared memory, and synchronization mechanisms.

 Users can place orders, receive suggestions based on their inputs, and see real-time updates on product availability, pricing, scores, and other crucial details.